emnnipal/nodejs-ts-express/README.md

-# Custom http triggers
+# Boilerplate for Microservice with Typescript

-Microservice for custom http triggers
+Microservice

 ## Prerequisites